Find Affordable College Courses

 Montclair, NJ

 You’ll be in good company if you decide to attend Montclair State University.
 It ranked #3 on our 2023 Most Popular Political Science & Government Bachelor’s Degree Schools in New Jersey list.
-Montclair State is a fairly large public school located in the suburb of Montclair.
+Montclair State is a fairly large public school located in the large suburb of Montclair.

 About 48% of the students majoring in political science at the school are women while 52% are male.